-7. ADDING DPOLS INTO THE SYSTEM
+6. ADDING DPOLS TO THE SYSTEM

-The dPOL converters are added to a d-pwer® system through the DPM Configuration/Devices dialog.
+dPOL converters are added to a d-pwer[®] system through the DPM Configuration/Devices dialog.
 Clicking on an empty address location brings up a menu which allows specifying which dPOL type is needed.
-Figure 53 following is an example of a typical d-pwer® system.
+Figure 53 below is an example of a typical d-pwer[®] system.